MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

     return DRAWING_DONE;
   }

-The implementation only consists to set the :ref:`Drawing log <section.veeport.ui.drawings.drawing_logs>`  ``DRAWING_LOG_NOT_IMPLEMENTED`` to notify to the application that the drawing has not been performed.
+The implementation only consists in setting the :ref:`Drawing log <section.veeport.ui.drawings.drawing_logs>` ``DRAWING_LOG_NOT_IMPLEMENTED`` to notify the application that the drawing has not been performed.

 **UI_DRAWING_drawLine_1**  (to write in the BSP)